-In the aggregate, community association housing had a market value of just over \$7.166 trillion dollars at Q4 2019 [Estimate based on the Federal Reserve Z.1 Financial Accounts].
-According to the National Association of Home Builders (NAHB), the housing industry's contribution in terms of new construction to the economy averages 14%-17% annually.
+In the aggregate, community association housing had a market value of just over \$8.971 trillion dollars at Q4 2020 [Estimate based on the Federal Reserve Z.1 Financial Accounts].
+According to the National Association of Home Builders (NAHB), the housing industry's contribution in terms of new construction to the economy averages 15%-18% annually.
 This represents the combined impact of Private Residential Fixed Investment and Housing Services.
-Residential Fixed Investment component contribute from 3.3%-3.8% while the Housing Services component contributes 12%-13%.
+Residential Fixed Investment component contribute from 3%-5% while the Housing Services component contributes 12%-13% for a combined contributions of 15% - 18%.
 These percentages vary with fluctuations in the nation's economic cycles.
 Community association housing is an important and growing component of both Residential Fixed Investment and Housing Services.
-Using NAHB historical estimates and recent Census data with respect to new construction, community associations contribute a 4.0% to 4.3% to GDP.
+Using NAHB historical estimates and recent Census data with respect to new construction, community associations contribute conservatively 4.0% to 5.0% to GDP.
 Associations not only are a place to live, but they are a place to work and to create jobs.